– Mt. Meeker – 13,911′

 Except I did not see it at first.
 I down climbed the gully with relative ease (again following great cairns) and was happy about how simple it had been to find.
 But then I found myself thinking about the elusive Clark’s Arrow (which I had yet to see) and pondered, “What a stupid marker.
 Why would they put a faded arrow in a place that no one can ever seem to find?
 It only makes this MORE confusing.”

-In a tasty bit of irony, I used the very next moment to stop and pee.
+In a bit of instant irony, I used the very next moment to stop and pee.
 Standing there, I proceeded to look up and the arrow was literally 10 feet in front of my face.
 For all my internal grumbling, I had descended literally exactly where I was supposed to go, and straight in front of the marker of the path.
 I chuckled to myself at this, enjoying the hefty shot of humble pie.

-Anyways, the traverse into Keplinger’s was completely snow free from there, as was the couloir.
+Anyway, the traverse into Keplinger’s was completely snow free from there, as was the couloir.
 This offered easy passage to the start of the Homestretch and on to Longs’ summit.

 When I reached peak #2 – Longs – I had to do a double take.
 I was alone.
 It was early, but not that early.
 Yet still, I had it all to myself.
 I guess the solid pace, early start, and late-season weekday made for few people on the route.
 Whatever it was, I took note of this.
 I can’t imagine I will have too many other chances to enjoy Longs all to myself – even on a weekday climb of The Notch in “winter conditions” we met another party at the summit.
 I decided to rest for a few minutes and enjoy the solitude.